elewites/AppServer/README.md

 - If it does not connect to the database it will output on command line `connected to server but not to db`

 Once the server is running, clone the client side repository [ChatAppClient](https://github.com/elewites/ChatAppClient.git).
+- Checkout the client side repository for detail instructions on running the frontend application locally.

 Install the the packages in client side with `npm install`